NEAR-Hispano/identicon/docs/apis/contracts-api.md

 NOTE: This may be triggered by an external CRON (such as CRONCAT) or by a cron process in the GW.

-## Private methods
+---
+**Private methods**: Used by the other methods.

+### evaluate_results

+Every time we receive a verification result we must evaluate if all verifications have been done, and which is the final result for the request.
+While the verifications are still in course the request state is Pending.
 ~~~
 evaluate_results(
   &self,
   results: Vec<ValidationTask>
 ) -> VerificationState
 ~~~
-Every time we receive a verification result we must evaluate if all verifications have been done, and which is the final result for the request.
-While the verifications are still in course the request state is Pending.

 ## FALTA